ReactiveX/RxJava/README.md

 ### R8 and ProGuard settings

-By default, RxJava doesn't require any ProGuard/R8 settings and should work without problems.
-Unfortunately, the Reactive Streams dependency since version 1.0.3 has embedded Java 9 class files in its JAR that can cause warnings with ProGuard:
+By default, RxJava itself doesn't require any ProGuard/R8 settings and should work without problems.
+Unfortunately, the Reactive Streams dependency since version 1.0.3 has embedded Java 9 class files in its JAR that can cause warnings with the plain ProGuard:

 ```
 Warning: org.reactivestreams.FlowAdapters$FlowPublisherFromReactive: can't find superclass or interface java.util.concurrent.Flow$Publisher